How to automate Confluence: A step-by-step guide for 2026

 Alright, let's build something.
 To really understand how to automate Confluence, we're going to create a common and genuinely useful rule from scratch.

 Our goal: Automatically send a message to a specific Slack channel whenever a page’s status is updated to "Ready for Review."
-This is a classic workflow for any team creating content, whether it’s for a blog, internal documentation, or product updates.
+This is a classic workflow for any team creating content, whether it's for internal documentation or product updates.

 Step 1: Navigate to the automation settings

 First, you need to know where these automation rules live.
-Confluence gives you two places to build them, and the difference is important.
+Confluence gives you two places to build them:

-• Global automation: This lives in the main Confluence administration settings.
-Rules you build here are the "law of the land" and can apply to every single space across your site.
-This is great for big, company-wide policies, like a rule that archives any page that hasn’t been touched in a year.
+• Global automation: Found in the main Confluence administration settings.
+Rules you build here apply to every space across your site, making it great for company-wide policies.

-• Space automation: This is tucked away inside a specific space’s settings.
-Rules you create here only affect that one space.
-Think of it as your team’s personal playbook.
+• Space automation: Tucked away inside a specific space's settings.
+Rules you create here only affect that one space, making it perfect for team-specific playbooks.

-For our example, we’ll use Space automation.
-It’s the perfect sandbox to build and test rules without accidentally spamming the entire company.
-To get there, just go to the space you want to work in, find Space settings in the sidebar, and then click on Automation.
+For our example, we'll use Space automation.
+To get there, go to the space you want to work in, find Space settings in the sidebar, and then click on Automation.

 Step 2: Choose your trigger

-Every single automation starts with a trigger.
+Every automation starts with a trigger.
 This is the event that kicks the whole process off.
-It’s the "WHEN" in the simple statement: "WHEN this happens, THEN do that."
+It’s the "WHEN" in the statement: "WHEN this happens, THEN do that."

-Confluence gives you a nice list of triggers to choose from.
-A rule can be triggered when a page is created, when a comment is added, when a user is mentioned, and so on.
-For our workflow, we want the rule to spring into action the moment someone changes a page’s status.
+Confluence gives you a great list of triggers, such as when a page is created, a comment is added, or a user is mentioned.
+For our workflow, we want the rule to activate the moment someone changes a page's status.

 Step 3: Add conditions to refine your rule